tuckwoor/nexus_research/README.md

 ## Next steps

+- Change the vector embeddings so OpenAI is not required / alternative LLM's can be used for embeddings
 - Refactoring code into modular structure
 - Parallel processing and asynchronous operations to improve speed
 - RAG system using RAG performance improvement techniques e.g. graphRAG